ben-mini/ben-mini.github.io/_posts/2025-07-15-claude-is-kicking-chatgpts-butt.md

 >
 > Artifacts turn anyone into an app creator—no coding needed.
 Just tell Claude your idea to instantly create shareable apps, tools, and games.

 Here's their announcement video of a drum-making kit.
-You'll see that the drum kit users can "Describe [a] beat" in the Claude-powered search bar.
+You'll see that users can "Describe [a] beat" in the Claude-powered search bar.

 {% include video id="iSn77jvjojA" provider="youtube" %}